-Cloves heal.
-These under-appreciated blossoms contribute health to a wide-variety of health troubles.
 When all my wisdom teeth were removed, I quickly discovered the agonizing pain of dry sockets.
 Vicodin left me with a hangover headache that was worse than the dry sockets.
 In desperate search for a solution, I remembered the old home remedy of using cloves for a toothache.
-Upon request, my surgeon supplied me with several strips soaked in clove oil and the tools to stuff them into the healing sockets.
+Upon request, my dental surgeon supplied me with several strips soaked in clove oil and the tools to stuff them into the healing sockets.
 I used them faithfully to relieve the pain – almost entirely – until the wounds healed.
 This wasn’t a placebo effect, either.
 Human subjects have reported less pain when clove oil was used in dentist procedures.

 Cloves help your heart, digestion, blood sugar, sexual health, and have deodorizing and anti-cancer effects.

-- The eugenol found in cloves may inhibit inflammatory progression in human cells, and IV infusions of clove has actually reduced lung cancer.
+- The eugenol found in cloves may inhibit inflammatory progression in human cells, and IV infusions of clove has actually reduced lung cancer cells.

 - Folk remedies use it for improving digestion and reducing flatulence.
 This can be achieved with simple mulled cider or homemade chai tea spiced with clove.